h2oai/h2ogpt/docs/README_MACOS.md

 ```bash
 python generate.py --base_model=h2oai/h2ogpt-gm-oasst1-en-2048-open-llama-7b --langchain_mode=MyData --score_model=None
 ```
+For the above, ignore the CLI output saying `0.0.0.0`, and instead point browser at http://localhost:7860 (for windows/mac) or the public live URL printed by the server (disable shared link with `--share=False`).

 See [CPU](README_CPU.md) and [GPU](README_GPU.md) for some other general aspects about using h2oGPT on CPU or GPU, such as which models to try.